 Banking, Finance & Services

-Conclusion to a new CorpWatch report that shines a light on the role of six major banks in Greece, Ireland and Spain in the EuroZone crisis that left borrowing countries deep in debt.
+This profile of Westdeutsche Landesbank is from CorpWatch's EuroZone Profiteers report which investigates the role of six major banks in Greece, Ireland and Spain during the EuroZone crisis.
+Loans from these banks helped fuel the credit boom that left the countries deep in debt.

 The General Accounting Office (GAO) dismissed protests by two competitors to WorldCom Corp.'s $450 million Defense Department contract, despite acknowledging that the agency "relied on grossly inaccurate financial information" in making the award.

 European Union bureaucrats convinced major banks in Europe to compete with each other, a push helped fuel the EuroZone crisis.
 But as E.U.
 Competition Commissioner Mario Monti firly believed that competition would "reward greater efficiency."